Advanced Research Methodology Evaluation and Design (ARMED)

-Scholarships are now available for SAEM's popular Advanced Research Methodology Evaluation and Design (ARMED) course and the brand new ARMED MedEd course!
+Scholarships are available for SAEM's popular Advanced Research Methodology Evaluation and Design (ARMED) course and the brand new ARMED MedEd course!
 Learn how to take your research career to the next level in traditional research areas and in education research including how to design a high quality research project.
-Deadlines are July 31 and August 31 respectively.
+Deadline is July 31st.
 Travel restrictions will be taken into consideration and virtual options will be considered.
 Course fees are not due until you are accepted into the programs.

 If you would like to be considered for one of the below scholarships, please check the box for your focus area on the application form.
 You must be a member of the academy to be eligible.

 - Academy for Women in Academic Emergency Medicine (AWAEM)